 In order to be able to submit an application online at grants.gov an applicant must register at grants.gov.
 Registration is not immediate, so applicants are strongly encouraged to register on grants.gov as soon as possible.
 It often takes several days between registration on grants.gov and approval to submit an application.
-Accordingly, in order to ensure the ability to submit via grants.gov applicants should register on grants.gov by FEBRUARY 7, 2014.

-Applicants will download forms from grants.gov then complete them offline.
+Applicants download forms from grants.gov then complete them offline.
 Applicants should note that the bulk of a complete MDCP application is made up of documents other than forms.
 The non-form majority of the application must be drafted, assembled, and saved as .pdf files prior to attempting to submit via grants.gov.
-(An example of a complete MDCP application is available online at trade.gov/mdcp.)
+(An example of a complete MDCP "mock" application is available online at trade.gov/mdcp.)
 Simply downloading the forms, completing them, and posting them at grants.gov is not enough to constitute a complete MDCP application.

 An applicant organizes its application in accordance with the grants.gov filing protocols.
-Accordingly, the application will be organized into four parts: forms, project, budget, and other.
+Accordingly, the application will be organized into three parts: forms, project, and budget.

 Every page of the application must be easily legible.
 Textual documents generated by an applicant should have a one-inch margin on either side and top and bottom, and the typeface should be no smaller than 11-point.
 Headers and footers can lie outside the margins.
 Pages that are not easily legible may be ignored by reviewers.
-The four parts of the application are set forth below.
+The three parts of the application are set forth below.